Too Little Too Late: Background

 JoJo and Zaher spent three days traveling around Los Angeles filming various scenes for the music video.
 The soccer scenes were filmed at East Los Angeles College's football stadium, while other scenes were split between Universal Studios and a home in Hollywood, California, which was located near Highway 10.
-Zaher described the filming process as "pretty intense", recalling that he and JoJo spent much time taking pictures wearing different clothing to give off the impression that they had been a couple for quite some time, in addition to visiting various tourist attractions.
-The on-screen couple's relationship continued into a friendship off-set, during which Zaher and JoJo would go to movies and restaurants during her time in Los Angeles.
+The on-screen couple's relationship continued into a friendship off-set.
 Despite initially negotiating to be paid $8,000 for his contributions to the music video, Zaher was ultimately not allowed to accept payment due to National Collegiate Athletic Association (NCAA) rules at the time, which prohibited him from accepting any soccer-related payment.

-Zaher claims that the film crew acted even kinder towards both him and his team after learning that they would not be getting paid for their work.
-The video premiered on MTV and BET in fall 2006.
+"Too Little Too Late" was first shown on July 17 on AOL Music's First View and aired on MTV and BET in fall 2006.

 Synopsis and reception

 At the start of the video, JoJo witnesses David (Zaher) flirting with a blonde-haired girl at a party while holding a glass drink in his hand.
-The couple talk and David finally invites JoJo to go to an important soccer game for his team this Saturday.
-As the song begins, it shows JoJo spending much of her time staring outside through her bedroom window, pondering the situation as rain falls.
-She walks around the room looking at photos, reminiscing about the time they spent together and how generally ungrateful he was.
-These shots are intercut with David playing at the important soccer game.
-At one point, David declines a phone call from JoJo before proceeding to flirt with other girls at a party.
-In the video's finale, rain begins to pour on the game.
-During the video, JoJo is seen throwing out a giant teddy bear, getting rid of pictures of her and her ex-beau and even singing in the pouring rain.
-It is raining, proving that this is the same moment as the game and she has chosen not to attend.
-David's team is down one goal with 2:14 seconds remaining in the second half.
-He ends up missing a crucial goal and was blocked by UCLA goalkeeper Eric Conner.
-David is not quick enough, failing to score the tying goal and the game ends.
-He then learns that JoJo had decided not to attend the game to which she had been invited in the first place.
+The couple talk and David invites JoJo to go to an important soccer game for his team.
+As the song begins, it shows JoJo at home, reminiscing about time she and David spent together.
+These shots are intercut with David playing soccer.
+David is later shown at a party, where he declines a phone call from JoJo before proceeding to flirt with other girls.
+In the video's finale, rain begins to pour at David's soccer game, which JoJo has chosen not to attend.
+At the same time, JoJo throws out mementos of her and David and sings in the pouring rain.
+At the soccer game, David ends up missing a crucial goal and his team loses.
 The video ends with the camera zooming out and panning away from JoJo's window as the rain subsides.